|

 with flat soles that help prevent them from sinking into the desert sand.

-These desert antelopes' coat color changes from dark
+These desert antelopes' coat colour changes from dark

-These are often located partly underneath boulders that give shade and
+are often located partly underneath boulders that give shade and protection from

 Credits: |